←Food

 These cookies are the definition of mellow.
 They are not overly sweet, but the combination of toasted flour and creamy milk powder creates a rich, melt-away sensation that is genuinely addictive.

 Serve them alongside a hot cup of Teh Tarik or a dark Americano to cut through the buttery richness.
+The slight bitterness of either drink plays perfectly against the soft sweetness of the cookie.
 They also make an incredible gift box for the holidays or Hari Raya, stacked in a tin lined with parchment.

 Just a warning: once you start snacking on these Kuching Snowballs, it is very hard to stop.
 Tag me on Instagram if you bake these.
 I want to see your snowy creations!